 Note: When calculating space conditioning targets for individual portions of a whole building, shared/adiabatic envelope area should not be included in the Envelope/iCFA ratio for any portion.

-B) Whole Building Certification - Separate Residential and Non-Residential Certifications include a part UF.
-This way, the energy design for a main residential portion of the project can be settled earlier.
+B) Whole Building Certification - Separate Residential and Non-Residential Certifications

 Residential and nonresidential parts of the building are both modeled separately and certified separately, that is, they meet the certification criteria individually.